 - How should it be cut?

 Taking these questions into account, we've got a recipe that'll address all of them and more while teaching you how to make a delicious beef tri-tip using your smoker.
+This tri-tip roast will become one of your favorite things to cook.
 Let's get started.

-In order to smoke a delicious beef tri-tip, you'll need to collect a few ingredients and supplies first.
+If this is your first time, just follow the steps of the cooking process.
+In order to smoke a delicious beef tri-tip steak, you'll need to collect a few ingredients and supplies first.
 Thankfully, there's nothing here that's all that hard to get your hands on.

 When you've collected all your supplies, you'll be ready to take on the recipe.
 Forewarning: It will take multiple days to complete this dish, so don't try to cook it an hour before the cookout is supposed to start.